 To ask for certificates you may want to write something like:

 I’m interested in using your fabrics for toy making purposes.
 To do this I need to prove compliance for EN71-3, do you have any certification that I could use in my technical file to prove this?
+NOTE: Check what the most recent EN71-3 harmonised standard is and specify this standard.

 What if there is no certificates available?